By Peter Kareiva, Robert Lalasz and Michelle Marvier

 Nature is so resilient that it can recover rapidly from even the most powerful human disturbances.
 Around the Chernobyl nuclear facility, which melted down in 1986, wildlife is thriving, despite the high levels of radiation.
 In the Bikini Atoll, the site of multiple nuclear bomb tests, including the 1954 hydrogen bomb test that boiled the water in the area, the number of coral species has actually increased relative to before the explosions.
 More recently, the massive 2010 oil spill in the Gulf of Mexico was degraded and consumed by bacteria at a remarkably fast rate.

-Scientists have coined a name for our era — the Anthropocene — to emphasize that we have entered a new geological era in which humans dominate every flux and cycle of the planet’s ecology and geochemistry.
+Into the Anthropocene Scientists have coined a name for our era -- the Anthropocene -- to emphasize that we have entered a new geological era in which humans dominate every flux and cycle of the planet's ecology and geochemistry.
 Most people worldwide (regardless of culture) welcome the opportunities that development provides to improve lives of grinding rural poverty.
-At the same time, the global scale of this transformation has reinforced conservation’s intense nostalgia for wilderness and a past of pristine nature.
-But conservation’s continuing focus upon preserving islands of Holocene ecosystems in the age of the Anthropocene is both anachronistic and counterproductive.
+At the same time, the global scale of this transformation has reinforced conservation's intense nostalgia for wilderness and a past of pristine nature.
+But conservation's continuing focus upon preserving islands of Holocene ecosystems in the age of the Anthropocene is both anachronistic and counterproductive.

 Consider the decline of the orangutan, which has been largely attributed to the logging of their forest habitats.
 Recent field studies suggest that humans are killing the orangutans for bush meat and bounty at rates far greater than anyone suspected, and it is this practice, not deforestation, that places orangutans at the greatest peril.
 In order to save the orangutan, conservationists will also have to address the problem of food and income deprivation in Indonesia.
 That means conservationists will have to embrace human development and the "exploitation of nature" for human uses, like agriculture, even while they seek to "protect" nature inside of parks.